kestralttr/catgifs/README.md

 The main gif is surrounded by a gilded frame border, which makes it look like a featured masterpiece.
 The button to request a new gif takes the form of a miniature metal plaque underneath the gif, and performs a sweeping shine animation upon mouse hover.

-In addition, a image of a chest of drawers is fixed to the bottom of the page.
+In addition, an image of a chest of drawers is fixed to the bottom of the page.
 This not only adds to the atmosphere of the webpage, but also serves as a base for the gif loading spinner, which takes the form of a cat-themed picture frame.
 As discussed earlier, the background of this spinner rapidly changes color to signify that a new gif is in the process of being loaded.

 Upon arriving at the page or refreshing it, all elements (aside from the background and title) have zero opacity until the first gif is loaded, to prevent elements from jumping around as they load.
-Once the first gif loads, these page fade in.
+Once the first gif loads, these elements fade in.

 All images (wallpaper, button, title, picture frames, furniture, etc) were processed in Adobe Photoshop to ensure they were appropriately sized and displayed.